Bowel Cancer

 You may have an increased likelihood of developing bowel cancer if you have a history of colon or rectal polyps, a previous history of bowel cancer, a family history of bowel cancer, chronic inflammatory bowel disease, Inherited syndromes e.g. familial adenomatous polyposis (FAP) and Lynch Syndrome (HNPCC).

-Low fibre, high fat diet, A sedentary life style, Diabetes, Obesity, Smoking, Heavy alcohol intake and exposure to radiation therapy.
+Low fibre, high fat diet, A sedentary lifestyle, Diabetes, Obesity, Smoking, Heavy alcohol intake and exposure to radiation therapy.

 Symptoms